The powerful external antenna searches and accesses the voice, 3G, 4G, and LTE data signal, and transmits it to the cell

-As mentioned above, the purpose of reception enhancers is to amplify existing cellular transmissions, to an area with little or no cellular reception.
+As mentioned above, the purpose of reception enhancers is to amplify existing cellular transmissions.
+It boosts coverage to an area with little or no cellular coverage.
 It is important to note that your reception enhancer does not create its own signal; It amplifies an existing one.

 However, it will not work if you do not put an external antenna in a location that already has an existing stable reception.
-It does not have to be an incredibly strong reception, but there must be something for the booster to amplify and transmit to your area of need.
+It does not have to be an incredibly strong connection, but there must be something for the booster to amplify and transmit to your area of need.

-It only takes a small amount of stable cellular transmission strength, for your reception enhancer to work its magic.
+It only takes a small amount of stable cellular transmission strength, for your connection enhancer to work its magic.
 However, the strength of the reception outside is very important.
 This is because it will be directly proportional to how much area in your home, office, or vehicle will be covered by the amplified wireless transmission.

 If the reception outside is strong, that will be ideal.
 A strong outside wireless reception will allow you to experience the best coverage your amplifier is capable of providing.
-On other hand, a weak reception from the source will lead to your coverage area being less than advertised.
+On other hand, a weak connection from the source will lead to your coverage area being less than advertised.
 This degradation of reception inside will be greater as proportional to the weaker reception outside.
 It is important that you understand this, and do not just assume the published square footage coverage is what you will necessarily experience.

 The published coverage for an amplifier typically considers ideal conditions (i.e. optimal outside reception).

-This begs the question: How can you determine how strong the reception outside your establishment is?
+This begs the question: How can you determine how strong is the reception outside your establishment?

 As you may have guessed, one of the best ways to determine the cellular strength your amplifier will have access to, is to use your cell-phone.
 All you have to do is stand in the location you plan to place your external antenna.
 Then make note of how many bars are being displayed on your cellular phone near antenna symbol.